arirusso/patch/README.md

 A *node map* defines where messages should flow to and from.

-In this case, when the MIDI and OSC nodes that we defined earlier receive messages, those messages will then be echoed to the Websocket node.
+In this example, when our MIDI and OSC nodes receive messages, those messages will then be echoed to the Websocket node.

 ```ruby
 map = { [midi, osc] => websocket }